wp-plugins/background-manager/readme.txt

 == Screenshots ==

-1. A full-screen background behind the TwentyEleven theme, with the a thumbnail preview in the lower-right corner
+1. A full-screen background behind the TwentyEleven theme, with the a thumbnail preview in the lower-left corner
 2. Editing an Image Set within Background Manager

 == Changelog ==

+= 0.9.1 (January 5, 2012) =

+* Fixed: Overlay images not shown where 'Fileinfo' PHP extension was disabled
+* Added: Better handling of PHP versions older than 5.3, which before caused confusion due to cryptic error messages
+* Added: Support for Custom Post Types (activation and background overrides)
+* Changed: Flickr imports now include the owner, license and link to the original image in the description

-= 0.9 =
+= 0.9 (December 30, 2011) =
 * Public BETA release of the plugin